KiranSarella/notes-365-new/Notes 365/Features.md

 # Backlogs
+[ ] default themes cells view
+    - 1. gray - menlo
+    - 2.
+    - 3.
+    - 4.
+    - check text editors and prepare
+    - atleast 4 themes

 [ ] read text
 [ ] read in background audio
 [ ] TipKit
 [ ] MetricKit
 [ ] update search UI
+[ ] minimap with headings selection and with horizontal interactive scroll bar [ ] folding - expand collapse heading sections as scope
+// editor related
+[] on hover on a line or block, control chars should visible [ ] export all notebooks - ext?
+[ ] do not track flag - (until that book closed)
+[ ] table block - new syntax

 # Issues
+[x] months tabs - not working - showing empty
+[ ] show year in timeline if year is not current year (for folders) [ ] update UI for search content
+[ ] calendar state not preserving on sidebar navigation change [ ] cancel loading timelines if user moved to other sidebar.
+// search
 [ ] limit search content results (100) and - use load more
-[ ] update UI for search content
-[ ] search results sort based on alphabetic or (count if possible) [ ] calendar state not preserving on sidebar navigation change
+[ ] search results sort based on alphabetic or (count if possible) [ ] search is crasing for 'ipad' keyword
+[ ] search not working for two chars
+[ ] search paths are not working - priority
+[ ] searhc inputs - need fuzy search like so, (ex: ipad hang) - should show results for `ipad hang`, `ipad`, `hang` also.

 #### editor related
 [ ] replace matched options are showing in editor?